Two-cardinal ideal operators and indescribability: Abstract

 \section{Abstract}

 A well-known version of Rowbottom's theorem for supercompactness ultrafilters leads naturally to notions of two-cardinal Ramseyness and corresponding normal ideals introduced herein.
-Generalizing results of Baumgartner \cite{MR0384553, MR0540770}, Feng \cite{MR1077260} and the first author \cite{MR4206111, CodyHoly2021}, we study the hierarchies associated with a particular version of two-cardinal Ramseyness and a strong version of two-cardinal ineffability, as well as the relationships between these hierarchies and a natural notion of transfinite two-cardinal indescribability.
+Generalizing results of Baumgartner, Feng and the first author, from the cardinal setting to the two-cardinal setting, we study hierarchies associated with a particular version of two-cardinal Ramseyness and a strong version of two-cardinal ineffability, as well as the relationships between these hierarchies and a natural notion of transfinite two-cardinal indescribability.

 \subjclass[2010]{Primary 03E55; Secondary 03E05}

 \keywords{}